bolt-project/bolt-docker/README.md

 # Bolt Docker image

-This repo contains a Dockerfile and example notebooks for trying Bolt [Neurofinder](http://neurofinder.codeneuro.org), including the Spark backend.
+This repo contains a Dockerfile and example notebooks for trying [Bolt](http://neurofinder.codeneuro.org), including the Spark backend.

 If you want to explore this environment interactively, we recommend using the [notebook](http://notebooks.codeneuro.org) service hosted by CodeNeuro.